Title IX

 Hawaiʻi Pacific University has the responsibility to remedy reports and prevent recurrence.
 All incident reports and records are private with limited access.

-All members of the HPU community who believe that they have been the victim of sexual harassment, sexual assault, dating violence, domestic violence, or stalking, or know someone who may have been the victim, are encouraged to bring the incident to the attention of the Title IX Coordinator or a Deputy Title IX Coordinator.
+All members of the HPU community who believe that they have been the victim of sexual harassment, sexual assault, dating violence, domestic violence, or sex descrimination, or know someone who may have been the victim, are encouraged to bring the incident to the attention of the Title IX Coordinator or a Deputy Title IX Coordinator.

 Impacted parties have the right to: